-The once super-popular manufacturer used to have a monopoly in selling smartphone devices with its famous QWERTY keyboard equally-popular across many demographics from young to old, male and female.
-However with the rise of iOS and Android saw the fall of Blackberry, and it is with great pleasure that SATORI & SCOUT are seeing the technology company make strides back to regaining market share.
-Now offering disruptable technology – who’d have thought we’d say that about a QWERTY keyboard – the even newer KEY2 Blackberry promises such a good run for its money with the likes of Apple or Samsung et al. Are you a former Blackberry fan?
+The once super-popular phone manufacturer used to have a monopoly in selling smartphone devices with its famous QWERTY keyboard equally-popular across many demographics from young to old, male and female.
+Thate said, the rise of iOS and Android saw the fall of Blackberry, and it is with great pleasure that SATORI & SCOUT are seeing the technology company making strides back to regaining market share.
+Now offering disruptable technology – who’d have thought we’d say that about a QWERTY keyboard(?) – the even newer KEY2 Blackberry promises such a good run for its money against the likes of Apple or Samsung et al. Are you a former Blackberry fan?
 SATORI & SCOUT reckons the brand will be picking up old adopters and laggards (and all the other consumer buzzwords) in no time.

-Now slimmer and lighter than its predecessor, the KEY2 is a really smart phone and a notable design quirk that isn’t initially noticeable to the eye is that the keyboard actually performs scrolling actions just like it were a conventional touchscreen.
+Now slimmer and lighter than its predecessor, the KEY2 is a really smart phone (pun intended) and a notable design quirk that isn’t always noticeable to the eye is that the keyboard actually performs scroll actions just like as if it were a conventional touchscreen.
 Feeling and looking everything not Apple as much as it acts like an Apple-generation smartphone, the Blackberry has considered every single corner towards the overall aesthetic whilst giving the user the utmost control over back-lighting and various other screen performance aspects.
-SATORI & SCOUT are big fans.

 Discover more about the smartphones and purchase online at: Blackberry.com/smartphones